csg-tokyo/bluescript/server/README.md

 If a function called in `foo.bs` is defined in `bar.bs`, a compilation error will be reported.

+The compiled programs can access the same built-in functions as the ones available in the REPL.

 To give an optional argument to the backend C compiler,

 ```bash